-2) delete any stored mapping of the allowed NSSAI to the configured NSSAI for the HPLMN and, if available, store the mapping of the new allowed NSSAI to the configured NSSAI for the HPLMN.
+2) delete any stored mapping of each S-NSSAI of the allowed NSSAI to the S-NSSAI(s) of the configured NSSAI for the HPLMN and, if available, store the mapping of each S-NSSAI of the new allowed NSSAI to the S-NSSAI(s) of the configured NSSAI for the HPLMN.

 The UE shall remove, if any, the stored rejected S-NSSAI(s) which is/are included in the new allowed NSSAI for the current PLMN.

-NOTE: Whether the UE stores the allowed NSSAI also when the UE is switched off is implementation specific.
+NOTE: Whether the UE stores the allowed NSSAI and the mapping of the allowed NSSAI to the configured NSSAI for the HPLMN also when the UE is switched off is implementation specific.

-c) When the UE receives the S-NSSAI(s) included in rejected NSSAI in the REGISTRATION ACCEPT message, the UE shall store the S-NSSAI(s) into the rejected NSSAI based on the associated rejection cause(s).
-Once the UE is deregistered, the rejected NSSAI for the current PLMN and the rejected NSSAI for the current PLMN and registration combination shall be deleted.
+c) When the UE receives the S-NSSAI(s) included in rejected NSSAI in the REGISTRATION ACCEPT message or in the CONFIGURATION UPDATE COMMAND message, the UE shall store the S-NSSAI(s) into the rejected NSSAI based on the associated rejection cause(s).
+Once the UE is deregistered over all access types, the rejected NSSAI for the current PLMN shall be deleted.
+Once the UE is deregistered over an access type, the rejected NSSAI for the current PLMN and registration area combination corresponding to the access type shall be deleted.
 The UE shall delete, if any, the stored rejected NSSAI for the current PLMN and registration area combination if the UE moves out of the registration area.

 4.6.3 Session management aspects